 Re ESFA / ESF Community Grants – Management costs of 10% of total contract value are applied.

-Re Big Lottery / ESF Contracts – these do not attract a Management Fee, HLC are paid on costs of managing the project.
+Re National Lottery Community Fund / ESF Contracts – such contacts do not attract a Management Fee, HLC are paid on costs of managing the project.

 What are our payment terms?

 We will pay delivery partners within 30 days on receipt of correct evidence.

 We will consult with all contracted delivery partners regarding our charging policy on a yearly basis before agreement and publishing our policy at the start of each academic year.
 This information will be published on HLC’s website at the beginning of August.

 Click on the icon below to view and download a PDF copy of our policy.